 The year is 2029 and customer service has undergone something of a transformation over the past decade.
-The COVID crisis led to the relocation of customer service support agents from the contact centre to the home.
+The COVID crisis led to the relocation of customer service support agents from the contact center to the home.
 Alongside this, AI stepped in to work its magic on improving the customer service experience.
-The customers of the late 2020s have a more personalised, fluid experience than ever before.
+The customers of the late 2020s have a more personalized, fluid experience than ever before.

 But what’s often overlooked is how AI has improved the employee experience over this decade.
 Tedious tasks that once took agents hours upon hours of boring data entry, and repetitive responses to common customer service cases, are now tasks relegated to computers.

 Machines didn’t steal any jobs, you see.
 Nope — just the opposite.
 Instead, they actually improved the customer service agent experience, making the job role far more rewarding and enjoyable.

 This is what Customer Service Expert and Influencer Harald Henn envisions for this decade, anyways.
 So we sat down with him to delve deeper into how AI will improve the employee experience this decade, and he had some fascinating insights.
 Let’s take a look.

 Why the Employee Experience matters